Updated November 2017

 because of its stretchy side panels that allow for increased ease of movement and breathability.
 The Arc'teryx Fortrez Hoody

 scored well in the comfort metric but lost a point for being a little tight across the shoulders.
-We also really like the Marmot Reactor
+The Outdoor Research Transition Hoody88 has a great fit, stretchy enough for comfort, but still form fitting for layering.
+We also really like the

-— the fleece was soft and the basic and slim-fit design suited us well.
+Marmot Reactor** — the fleece was soft, and the basic and slim-fit design suited us well.

 The soft and comfy, the Arc'teryx Covert Hoody has a short hem and rode up, exposing our backsides to the breeze.